serhatYilmazz/learnReact/README.md

 ```
 - **ReactDOM.render(...)** This methods allows us to render a JS function as a component to the real DOM.
 - It is not a exact HTML. 'class' becomes 'className' in JSX.
-- The first parameter is the selector for the component Person, the second parameter tells that where to render it is.
+- The first parameter is the selector for the component Person, the second parameter tells that where to render it.

 ```html
 <div id="p1"></div>